nakami/Hollow-Knight-Save-Crypto/README.md

 # Hollow-Knight-Save-Crypto

-A CLI decrypt and encrypt utility for Hollow Knight save files written in Python 3.
-A bundled executable for Windows can be found here: https://github.com/nakami/Hollow-Knight-Save-Crypto/releases
+A CLI (commandline-interface) decrypt and encrypt utility for Hollow Knight save files written in Python 3.
+The basic usage contains two modes:

+- `decrypt`: decrypt a hollow knight save file and save the resulting data in a json-formatted text file
+- `encrypt`: encrypt a json-formatted save file and save the result as a hollow knight save file

+A bundled executable for Windows can be downloaded in `releases`: https://github.com/nakami/Hollow-Knight-Save-Crypto/releases

-Inspired to:
+Inspired by:

 - Hollow-Knight-SaveManager by KayDeeTee: https://github.com/KayDeeTee/Hollow-Knight-SaveManager/
 - hollow by bloodorca: https://github.com/bloodorca/hollow